-- Election process will take place annually in October and completed by mid-October. - Term of office will be at least one year.
-Terms may be staggered for continuity on a team. - The election will be held at a regularly scheduled parent meeting. - School-Based Planning Teams shall have three parent members. - Parent representatives will be elected by parents, under the leadership of the PTA and/or parent organizations of the individual school.
-If no parent group exists, the Office of Parent Engagement will assist parents in the school. - Parent representatives must have a child in the school and cannot be an employee of the District. - The parent constituency shall be representative of the parent population with at least one seat held by a minority parents. - Parents will have the decision-making role as other constituent bodies that makeup the Team. - Alternates may also be selected. - Parents may also be elected to serve on subcommittees.
+- Election process will take place annually and must be completed by mid-October. - Term of office will be at least one year.
+Terms may be staggered for continuity on a team. - The election will be held at a regularly scheduled parent meeting. - School-Based Planning Teams shall have no less than three and no more than five parent members. - Parent representatives will be elected by parents, under the leadership of the PTA and/or parent organizations of the individual school.
+If no parent group exists, the Office of Parent Engagement will assist parents in the school. - Parent representatives must have a child in the school and cannot be an employee of the District. - The parent constituency must be representative of the cultural diversity of the parent population at the school. - Parents will have the same decision-making role as other constituent bodies that makeup the Team. - Alternates may also be selected to act in the absence of the elected representative. - Parents may also be elected to serve on subcommittees.
 SBPT and PTA/PTO parents will make every effort to involve parents in as many aspects of the school as possible.